-3.15.4.
-Documentation for Dispenser Labeling Purposes. - The retailer shall be provided, at the time of delivery of the fuel, with a declaration of the volume percent biodiesel on an invoice, bill of lading, shipping paper, or other document.
-This documentation is for dispenser labeling purposes only; it is the responsibility of any potential blender to determine the amount of biodiesel in the diesel fuel prior to blending.

-3.15.5.
-Exemption. - Biodiesel blends containing 5 % or less biodiesel by volume are exempted from the requirements of Section 3.15.
+- 3.15.3.
+Documentation for Dispenser Labeling Purposes.
+The retailer shall be provided, at the time of delivery of the fuel, a declaration of the volume percent biodiesel on an invoice, bill of lading, shipping paper, or other document.
+This documentation is for dispenser labeling purposes only; it is the responsibility of any potential blender to determine the amount of biodiesel in the diesel fuel prior to blending. - 3.15.4.
+Exemption.
+Biodiesel blends that contain less than or equal to 5 % biodiesel by volume are exempted from the requirements of Sections 3.15.1., 3.15.2, and 3.15.3. when it is sold as "diesel fuel" as required in Section 3.3.

 Section 4.
-Retail Storage Tanks
+Retail Storage Tanks and Dispenser Filters

-4.1.
-Water in Gasoline-Alcohol Blends, Aviation Gas, and Aviation Turbine Fuel. - No water phase greater than 6 mm (/4 in) as determined by an appropriate detection paste, is allowed to accumulate in any tank utilized in the storage of gasoline-alcohol blend, aviation gasoline, and aviation turbine fuel.

-4.2.
-Water in Gasoline, Diesel, Gasoline-Ether, and Other Fuels. - Water shall not exceed 50 mm (2 in) in depth when measured with water indicating paste in any tank utilized in the storage of biodiesel, diesel, gasoline, gasoline-ether blends, and kerosene sold at retail except as required in Section 4.1.
+- 4.1.
+Water in Gasoline-Alcohol Blends, Aviation Blends, Biodiesel Blends, E85 Fuel Ethanol, Aviation Gasoline, and Aviation Turbine Fuel.
+No water phase greater than 6 mm (1⁄4 in) as determined by an appropriate detection paste or other acceptable means, is allowed to accumulate in any tank utilized in the storage of gasoline-alcohol blend, biodiesel, biodiesel blends, E85 fuel ethanol, aviation gasoline, and aviation turbine fuel.
+(Amended 2008) - 4.2.
+Water in Gasoline, Diesel, Gasoline-Ether, and Other Fuels.
+Water shall not exceed 25 mm (1 in) in depth when measured with water indicating paste or other acceptable means in any tank utilized in the storage of diesel, gasoline, gasoline-ether blends, and kerosene sold at retail except as required in Section 4.1.
+(Amended 2008)